 Student teaching, international fieldwork, selected internships, and other courses approved by the Deans' Council may be graded on a Pass/Fail (P/F) basis.
-As of the fall 2012 semester, a grade of "P" is equivalent to a "C" or better.
+A grade of "P" is equivalent to a "C" or better.
 A "P" grade fulfills the degree requirement but does not carry grade points and is not included in GPA calculations.
+Students may not request to take a regular course on a Pass/Fail basis.